Dr Constance Mackworth-Young

 15-17 Tavistock Place

-As a Research Fellow at LSHTM, I am currently conducting social science research in Zimbabwe, focused on the delivery of sexual and reproductive health services for young people.
+I am currently conducting social science research in Zimbabwe, focused on the delivery of sexual and reproductive health services for young people.

 I am additionally currently working on studies relating to COVID-19.
 I led research to understand community perspectives of COVID-19 and the government response in Zimbabwe to inform policy response.
 I am working in partnership with Oxford University on the SEBCOV study to investigate the social, ethical and behavioural aspects of COVID-19 across five countries: Thailand, Malaysia, Italy, Slovenia, and UK.
 Additionally, I worked collating and sharing best practice in remote data collection to provide guidance for researchers.